 Master of Education (M.Ed.) in Reading Curriculum and Instruction

 In an M.Ed. degree program that focuses on reading instruction and curriculum, students learn to assess the reading abilities of children and adults and examine find ways to make reading more accessible to them.
 Course topics might include:

 - Literacy learning assessment

 Common careers for those earning an M.Ed. in Reading Curriculum and Instruction and similar degrees are:

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics, employment growth for middle and high school teachers is predicted to grow by 6% from 2014-2024.
-These teachers earned median salaries of $55,860 and $57,200, as of May 2015, respectively.
-Adult literacy teachers are expected to see 7% job growth over the same period, earning a median yearly wage of $50,280, also as of May 2015.
+According to the U.S. Bureau of Labor Statistics, employment growth for high school teachers is predicted to grow by 4% from 2018-2028.
+The middle and high school teachers earned median salaries of $58,600 and $60,320, as of May 2018, respectively.
+Adult literacy teachers are expected to see a 10% job decline over the same period, earning a median yearly wage of $53,630, also as of May 2018.

 In some states, a master's of education degree may be a requirement for obtaining or maintaining a career as a public school teacher.
 Doctoral options are available for those interested in furthering their education or expertise.
 In doctoral programs, students can acquire administrative skills needed to pursue a career in educational administration.